 - They are diurnal (active during the day), solitary, and arboreal, almost exclusively living in the trees.
 They build nests in trees for sleeping.

-- The fur of an orangutan is shaggy and red; feet and hands are similar and used for grasping; long arms are adapted to brachiation (swinging from limb to limb).
+- An orangutan's hair is shaggy and red; feet and hands are similar and used for grasping; long arms are adapted to brachiation (swinging from limb to limb).

 - Males have dark face flanges or pads (also called flaps) used in dominance displays.